ThatWightGuy/RSM/README.md

     - 'proj' : projects

 ```<header></header>``` ==>  denotes a block of header information
-  * will have a parameter "legacy" which will be a boolean denoting if the header should be copied

 ```<link></link>``` ==> denotes a link to a website
   * will have a parameter "type" denoted by ```type = ' '```